kahboom/dev-notes/01 - Frontend/01-web-components.md

 To set up an Angular app to be exported and consumed as a web component, we recommend using [Angular Elements](https://angular.io/guide/elements).

 **2. Build the dependency app.**
 This depends on the setup you have for Angular, but we will assume you are using Angular's built-in CLI (as of v4.x).
+See step 3's npm script entry.
+In this case, the build command we are using is `ng build --prod --output-hashing=none`.

 **3. Concatenate the build files generated.**
 Install developer dependencies to concatenate the files.